MatteuSan/himig/specs/foundation/color/applying-colors.md

 @use 'node_modules/@matteusan/himig';

 .ms-component {
-  @include himigcolor-border('component', 'token-or-value');
+  @include himig.color-border('component', 'token-or-value');
 }
 ```

 ## Applying the colors together
-Gaia provides an SCSS mixin that lets you apply all three in one go.
+Himig provides an SCSS mixin that lets you apply all three in one go.
 It's the `color-apply()` mixin.
 It takes the component name, and the color map.

 For the API information, please visit the [color composition API page](../../api/composition/color.md).